parthdasawant/Radix-Converter/README.md

 # Radix-Converter
-basically converter for number systems e.g. binary to hexadecimal, octal to decimal and many more
+It is basically converter for number systems e.g. binary to hexadecimal, octal to decimal and many more